Published May 2, 2019

 Father James Sexstone

 A priest of the Archdiocese of Atlanta, Father James Sexstone was born Sept.
 26, 1943, in Canadaigua, New York.
 He attended St. Bernard Seminary in Rochester, New York, where he earned a bachelor of arts degree in philosophy and a master of divinity degree.
 Ordained on May 17, 1969 by the late Archbishop Thomas A. Donnellan, Father Sexstone pursued graduate studies at The Catholic University of America, obtaining a master’s degree in education in 1972.
 During this period, he also served on the faculty at St. Pius X High School, Atlanta, where in 1973 he became principal, holding that office until 1976.
 From 1977 until 1987, Father Sexstone was pastor at Holy Trinity Church, Peachtree City.
-In the years following, he served as a parochial vicar at Holy Family Church, Marietta; Corpus Christi Church, Stone Mountain; St. Thomas Aquinas Church, Alpharetta, and from 1995 to 2014 at Immaculate Heart of Mary Church, Atlanta.
+In the years following, he served as a parochial vicar at Holy Family Church, Marietta; Corpus Christi Church, Stone Mountain; St. Thomas Aquinas Church, Alpharetta, and at Immaculate Heart of Mary Church, Atlanta.
 He retired in 2014.

 Silver Jubilarians – 25 Years